mb0/xelf-old/DESIGN.md

 Every environment working with xelf literals requires some adapter code to convert, compare or otherwise work with literal.
 The xelf go package provides interfaces for each class of literal behaviors and both generic and proxy adapters.
+The generic adapters provide an abstract representation for all literals.
+Proxy adapters implement the literal interface but write through to to any compatible backing value in the native environment.

 Null literal
 ------------

 The 'null' literal turns out to be very useful if treated as a universal zero value.
 That means that it can be used in every type context as an appropriate zero value.
-This helps to translate the concept to language that do not have a null pointers and use none and some for optional types and do not provide.
+This helps to translate the concept to languages that do not have a null pointers and use none and some for optional types.

 Type Conversion
 ---------------